ztj7728/milomcp/README.md

 ### Running Locally

-Start the server with the following command:
+Start the server with the following command.
+The server will read its configuration from the `.env` file.

 ```sh
 npm start